Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 Utilizing these features, we can automatize the daily literature survey to find papers that are highly relevant to your work.
 I hope your research will benefit from this script, `SS_cralwer.py`.

 ## 3. Details
-To customize the script, modify the header part of the `SS_crawler.py`.
+To customize the script, modify the header part of the `SS_crawler.py` as follows.

 ### 3-1.
 Modifying the default query list

 ### 3-2.
 Slack posting option
 By default, the `SS_crawler.py` outputs the search results to the console.
+To improve the readability and searchablility, the results can be posted on a personal Slack channel (or onto any url that you want) via a webhook whose address is specified with the variable `slack_url`.
+To get the webhook url, see [3].

 ### 3-3.
 Classic paper searching option
 In addition to searching with the default queries defined in the `query_list`, SS_crawler.py has an experimental function to find classic papers.
 To modify the range and time window, change the variable `range_classic`.
 The default is `np.arange(1935, 2025, 10)`: here, one of the 10-year time windows is randomly chosen to search papers within the time window.
 Hereafter, the papers searched with the `query_list` are referred as "regular papers" to be distinguished from classic papers.